Drum roll, please!

-Yes, it has been more than an entire year since I started my Happiness Project and, even though I am no longer reporting on my project monthly, I am still going strong.
+Indeed, it has already been more than an entire year since I started my Project.
+And, I am happy to report that, even though I am no longer posting monthly summaries, I am still going strong.

-I stopped doing the monthly reports for two reasons: 1) I was getting overwhelmed with selecting new monthly themes and keeping tracks of them all and 2) the monthly reporting was too time-consuming and distracting.
+I stopped doing the monthly reports for two main reasons: 1) I was getting overwhelmed with selecting new monthly themes and keeping tracks of them all, and 2) the monthly reporting was too time-consuming and distracting.

 I Am No Gretchen Rubin

-Although my project looked different than hers, it was still vastly successful and, in truth, that is all that genuinely matters.
+Although my Happiness Project was set-up differently than hers, it was still vastly successful and, in truth, that is all that genuinely matters in the end.

 I am rather casual and a bit of a butterfly—not organized and orderly.
-You can translate this carefree and rolling with the punches or the proverbial “flying by the seat of my pants” which worked well for me.
+You can translate this carefree and rolling with the punches attitude as the proverbial “flying by the seat of my pants.”
+A notion which worked quite well for me.

-I think this proclivity has helped me raise nine children without going insane.
+I think this laisser-faire proclivity has helped me raise nine children without going insane.

-Since my first commandment was “Be Florence,” I was okay with deviating from Gretchen’s blueprint as long as I was learning and accomplishing my goals.
+Since my first commandment was “Be Florence,” I was okay with deviating from Gretchen’s blueprint as long as I was learning and accomplishing my goals—which I was.

 My Happiness Project a Year in Review